Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 As we live in a world full of distractions, it can be at times difficult to stay alert and focused while coding.
-Combat this by being aware of this fact and taking actions to resist them.
+Combat this by being aware of the different forms of distractions and taking actions to resist them.

-Your well-being, routines, motivations and how effectively you plan all play a role in your ability to remain focused while coding.
-Several project and time management tools and techniques also exist that can aid in boosting productivity and focus.
+Your well-being, routines, motivations and how effectively you plan, all play a role in your ability to remain focused while coding.
+Several time management tools and productivity techniques also exist that can aid and boost concentration.

 Here are 8 simple factors that can be applied to greatly improve your effectiveness at staying alert and focused while coding.

 1. Know your optimum time to code

 This is first on the list for a reason.